-Josh: Even though Emily was making changes, I wasn’t ready to join WW—at least at first.
-I figured, that because I’m a guy, I’m supposed to be big.
-At the same time, I still ate whatever she cooked and wanted to support her.
+Josh: Even though Emily was making changes, I wasn’t prepared to join WW—at least at first.
+I thought, that because I’m a guy, I’m supposed to be big.
+At the same time, I always ate whatever she cooked and wanted to support her.

 E: While I love everything about him, I was ecstatic when Josh told me he wanted to join!
-After my last pregnancy, I was determined to get back to my goal weight and I was so excited we were doing this together.
+After my previous pregnancy, I was determined to get back to my goal weight and I was so excited we were working this together.